 Rodwell, who had moved to New York in 1958, did much more than help booksellers like Hermance find stock.
 A longtime activist and organizer, he opened the Oscar Wilde Memorial Bookshop in 1967, the same year as the Stonewall Inn, about a mile away.
-The store occupied a space on Mercer Street in the heart of New York University, and for those students and professors who passed by, everything could be seen.
+The store occupied a space on Mercer Street in the heart of NYU, and for students and professors who passed by, everything could be seen.
 “Unlike most gay bars,” said Ellen Broidy, one of the first to work in the bookshop, “the Oscar Wilde had a standard-issue plate glass window, so once you were in, you were visible from the street.
 We actually had more than one ‘customer’ say they were there doing a sociology or psychology project.”

 Within a few years, the shop increased its offerings and Rodwell opened a second store on Christopher Street in Greenwich Village, right in the center of the city’s gay beating heart and surrounded by the counterculture that infused the activism of the era.
 Visitors included locals and tourists, people from abroad and writers such as Tennessee Williams and Patricia Nell Warren, who gave readings.